foliedun/foliedun.github.io/README.md

 # Welcome to the source-code of Foliedun security blog

-Special thanks to the developer of the jekyll theme in use: https://github.com/artemsheludko/flexible-jekyll
+Special thanks to artemsheludko, the developer of [Flexible-Jekyll](https://github.com/artemsheludko/flexible-jekyll), the theme in use.